 Your presence in class is necessary for participation.
-Active class participation depends upon preparation done outside of the class, which includes reader responses, editing, analysis of editorials, and all other written homework.
-You must have all class materials, contribute to discussions, participate in all activities, actively listen to your peers, and take notes as necessary.
+Active class participation depends upon preparation done outside of the class, which includes reader responses, paragraph revisions, and all other written homework.
+You must have all class materials, contribute to discussions, actively listen to your peers, and take notes as necessary.
 Put cell phones away and on silent mode during the class period.
 You will lose all participation points for the day if I see and/or hear your cell phone.